 How do students know if they fit the criteria to apply?

 Students can apply even if others from their class or school will be applying – there’s no restriction on numbers from a particular school or area.
+Admission into SHAD is on a competitive basis, so put your best effort into your application.

 When is the application due?

-Admission to SHAD is a competitive process.
+Admission into SHAD is on a competitive basis.

 When will students know if they have been selected to attend the program?